 1. Bija dosha (Congenital abnormalities)

 In this situation, defects in the sperm cells lead to the reproductive system’s development and structural abnormalities.
-Along with that, chromosomal disorders and various genetic disorders fall in this group.
+Also, chromosomal disorders and various genetic disorders fall in this group.

 2. Sukra Dosha (Diseases of sperm)